karolsenami/MoneySlider/README.md

     [myView addSubView:moneySlider];

-# Wich files I must use
+# Wich files should I use

 The 2 files you'll need to add to your project are MoneySlider.m and MoneySlider.h